sk3k-7535/labgrid-frontend-mle/README.md

 	"frontend_realm": "frontend"
 }
 ```

 ### angular-frontend
 For *development* purposes,
 install npm, in the `labgrid-web-client` run `npm install` and then `npm run start`.
-For *deployment* purposes, the angular frontend can be build by `npm run build`.
+The angular frontend can be compiled by `npm run build`.

+If the frontend and labby are to be run on different machines, the configuration has to be changed for the frontend to know, where to communicate to.
+To do so, in the file `labgrid-web-client\src\environments\environment-prod.ts` the corresponding value has to be changed and the `npm run build` command executed to update the `dist` folder for production.

-The created/updated folder `labgrid-web-client/dist` may be copied e.g. to /var/www/dist, before a web server as apache deploys the site.
+For *deployment*, the created/updated folder `labgrid-web-client/dist` may be copied e.g. to /var/www/dist, before a web server as apache deploys the site.
 The apache config (`\etc\apache2\sites-available\lgwebend.conf`) may look like this (not for fire)
 ```
 <VirtualHost *:80>